 If you have ever looked up information on warming up correctly, you have more than likely come across various elaborate ways to do that.
 Likewise, the internet is littered with all kinds of warm-up routines and recommendations, each seemingly more complicated than the last.

 The question is do, do we genuinely need to complicate the process this much?
 Let us warm up and have a look at this topic.

 Do we need to warm up before training?

-The simple answer yes, warming up before training is mandatory.
-Too many trainees like to skip this step and jump directly into their training, but that's a mistake.
+The simple answer is yes; warming up before training is mandatory.
+Too many trainees like to skip this step and jump directly into their training, but that is a mistake.

 Despite what many people believe, warming up well before each workout is one of the best time and effort investments you can make.

 Why is warming up important?